 Sencha (煎茶)

-Process: Steam the freshly picked/plucked tea leaves, then dry with rubbing them.
+Process: Steam the freshly picked/plucked tea leaves, then dry them by rubbing them.

 Nutrient: Catechins, caffeine, theanine (amino acids), vitamin C

 Taste and Flavor: Refreshing aroma, well balanced with umami (flavor derived from amino acids) and astringency.
-It contains much caffeine, catechins, and vitamin C.
+It contains a lot of caffeine, catechins, and vitamin C.

 When to drink?